ksamuk/pixy/docs/quickstart/quickstart.rst

     vcftools --gzvcf my_vcf.vcf.gz \
     --remove-indels \
-    --maf 0.05 \
     --max-missing 0.8 \
     --minQ 30 \
     --min-meanDP 10 \
     --max-meanDP 100 \
     --recode --stdout | gzip -c > my_filtered_vcf.vcf.gz

 You might also want to filter out sites with strong HWE violations (try --hwe 0.001 with VCFtools), unusually high observed heterozygosity, or allelic depth imbalances.
 See this paper https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.12613 for more details on these considerations.
 These last two considerations are particularly important if your study organism has high levels of paralogy (e.g. re-diploidized after whole genome duplication as in many plant and fish species).
+Again, be mindful that your invariant sites will also be affected by these filters.

 2. Install Anaconda